-The Georgia Aquarium is one of most popular tourist attractions in Atlanta at 225 Baker Street NW.
-Aquarium animals include sharks, whales, a large variety of fish, penguins and sea otters.
-Special events and meetings also take place here throughout the year, including Red, White and Brew and Sips Under the Sea cocktail parties.
+The Georgia Aquarium is a popular tourist attraction at 225 Baker Street NW near multiple MARTA stations.
+Animals include sharks, whales, a large variety of fish, penguins and sea otters.
+Special events and meetings also take place here throughout the year including Sips Under the Sea cocktail parties.

 Two MARTA stations are within a 15-minute walk of the Georgia Aquarium: